pwwang/immunopipe/docs/processes/MetaMarkers.md

     Worked only when `each` is not specified.<br />
     Otherwise, the section name will be constructed from `each` and `group-by`.<br />
     If `DEFAULT`, and it's the only section, it not included in the case/section names.<br />
+    The `section` is used to collect cases and put the results under the same directory and the same section in report.<br />
+    When `each` for a case is specified, the `section` will be ignored and case name will be used as `section`.<br />
+    The cases will be the expanded values in `each` column.
+When `prefix_each` is True, the column name specified by `each` will be prefixed to each value as directory name and expanded case name.<br />
 - `method` *(`choice`)*: *Default: `anova`*. <br />
     The method for the test.<br />
     - `anova`: